wp-plugins/likebtn-like-button/readme.txt

 Use the following shortcode: `[likebtn]`

-You can pass Like Button setttings as parameters in the shortcode:
+You can pass Like Button settings as parameters in the shortcode:
 `[likebtn identifier="my_button_in_post" style="large"]`

 If identifier parameter is not specified, post ID is used.

 <strong>2.
-How can I display a list the most liked content inside the post/page using a shortcode?
+How can I display a list of the most liked content inside the post/page using a shortcode?
 (PRO, VIP)</strong>

 Use the following shortcode:
 `[likebtn_most_liked content_types="post,comment" title="Most liked posts and comments on my website" show_date="1" show_likes="0" show_dislikes="1" number="3"]`

-The following post types are available: `post, page, attachment, revision, nav_menu_item, comment`
+Available content types: `post, page, attachment, revision, nav_menu_item, comment` and custom post types.